 Tom Kelleher, Ph.D.

-Chair and Professor - Department of Advertising
+Professor - Department of Advertising

-Kelleher joined the UF faculty in 2014.
-He had been a member of the faculty at the University of Hawaii and served as chairman of the School of Communications there from 2010-2013.
-He also served on the faculty at the School of Journalism and Communication at the University of North Carolina at Chapel Hill from 2004-2006.
+Kelleher joined the UF faculty in 2014 and served as chair of the Department of Advertising for five years before being appointed CJC Associate Dean of Graduate Studies and Research from 2019 to 2022.
+He started his role in the UF Graduate School in July 2022.
+Prior to UF, he served as a member of the faculty at the University of Hawaii for 12 years and as chair of the School of Communications there from 2010 to 2013.
+He also served on the faculty at the University of North Carolina at Chapel Hill from 2004 to 2006.

 Ph.D., University of Florida, 1999

 - Perceived Humanness of Online Chat Agents (February 20, 2023)

 - Tom Kelleher Named UF Graduate School Associate Dean for Academic Affairs (June 27, 2022)

 - Tom Kelleher’s PR Textbook Selected as Valuable Resource for PR Accreditation (March 11, 2021)

 - CJC Faculty and Students to Be Recognized at Annual IPRRC Conference (March 1, 2021)